|1. F-1 Students|

 Yes, but scholarships and financial aid are very limited and competitive.
 They cannot be relied on to finance your education.
 For more information about financial aid and types of available aid, please visit our Financial Assistance page, which lists our scholarship and linkage institute opportunities.

 4. Can I get an assistantship from my department?

 Yes.
 Some departments do offer assistantship positions, but the requirements vary for each department.
-If you are interested in obtaining an assistantship position, please review the UWF Office of Graduate Studies web page for more information.
+If you are interested in obtaining an assistantship position, please review the UWF Graduate School web page for more information.

 1. I want to study at UWF.
 How do I get an I-20?

 8. Can I update my application for another semester?

 How do I obtain a driver’s license in Pensacola?

 If you have never been issued a drivers license in any state or country, the state of Florida requires that you complete a First Time Driver education course.

 Shortcuts to Florida DMV Approved First Time Driver courses